Research Program: Biomedical Engineering and Neuroscience (BENS)

 He has worked in collaborator labs at Roessingh Research & Development, Enschede, The Netherlands and Harvard Medical School, Boston, USA and Western Sydney University.

-In 2012 Associate Professor Breen joined the Bioelectronics & Neuroscience Research Program at The MARCS Institute in the role of Senior Research Lecturer.
+In 2012 Professor Breen joined the Bioelectronics & Neuroscience Research Program at The MARCS Institute in the role of Senior Research Lecturer.
 His research interests involve investigating the potential of subsensory electrical noise as a treatment for the loss of sensory function.

 This work aims to restore lost neural functionality where it is impaired through neuropathy.
 He also has a long-standing interest in peripheral haemodynamics and the use of neuromuscular electrical stimulation to address the issue of chronic venous insufficiency and other peripheral cardiovascular conditions.